SirRipster/SirRipster/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: “We must strive to be more than what we are, It does not matter that we will never reach our ultimate goal.
-The effort yields its own rewards.” -Data in Star Trek TNG “The Offspring”
+The effort yields its own rewards.” - Data, Star Trek TNG  # “The Offspring”

 profile:
   align: right